jeroenhouben/jQuery-Radio-Rater/README.markdown

 How to customize?
 -----------------
-By default, you just need to include one stylesheet: radio-rater-base.css If you want different images you can override some styles in a seperate css file. radio-radio-bigsmile.css and radio-rater-star.css are examples.
+By default, you just need to include one stylesheet: radio-rater-base.css If you want different images you can override some styles in a seperate css file.

+Be sure to pass the imaeWidth to the createRadioRaters() function

+    $(".radio-rater").createRadioRaters({imageWidth: 64});

-Having more or less rating options and putting in an unrate option is just a matter of adding more radio buttons.
+Having more or less rating options and putting in an "unrate" option is just a matter of adding more radio buttons.
+Look at customized.html for an example.

 Why another rating widget?
 --------------------------